FDA authorizes 1st COVID-19 shots for infants, preschoolers - NewsBreak

 Pfizer's vaccine for kids younger than 5 is one-tenth of the adult dose.
 Three shots are needed: the first two given three weeks apart and the last at least two months later.

-Both vaccines are for children as young as 6 months.
-Moderna next plans to study its shots for babies as young as 3 months.
+The vaccines are for children as young as 6 months.
+Moderna next plans to study its shots for babies as young as 3-months-old.
 Pfizer has not finalized plans for shots in younger infants.
-A dozen countries, including China, already vaccinate kids under 5, with other brands.
+A dozen countries, including China, already vaccinate kids under 5.

-Immediately upon hearing of the FDA’s decision, Dr. Toma Omofoye, a Houston radiologist, made appointments for her 4-year-old daughter and 3-year-old son.
-Without the shots, her family has missed out on family gatherings, indoor concerts, even trips to the grocery store, she said.
-During a recent pharmacy stop, Omofoye said her daughter stared and walked around like it was Disneyland, and thanked her.

-“My heart broke in that moment, which is why my heart is so elated now," Omofoye said.

-“It’s a real tragedy, when you have something free with so few side effects that prevents deaths and hospitalization,’’ said FDA Commissioner Robert Califf.

-Roughly 440 children under age 5 have died from COVID-19, federal data show.

-Dr. Beth Ebel of the University of Washington School of Medicine in Seattle, said the tot-sized vaccines would be especially welcomed by parents with children in day care where outbreaks can sideline parents from jobs, adding to financial strain.
+Dr. Beth Ebel, professor of pediatrics at University of Washington in Seattle, said the tot-sized vaccines would be especially welcomed by U.S. parents with children in daycare where outbreaks can sideline parents from jobs, adding to financial strain.

 “A lot of people are going to be happy and a lot of grandparents are going to be happy, too, because we’ve missed those babies who grew up when you weren’t able to see them,” Ebel said.